Helen Bean

 Last Edited=17 Apr 2006

-Sir Willoughby Aston, 2nd Bt. was born on 5 July 1640.1 He was the son of Sir Thomas Aston, 1st Bt. and Anne Willoughby.1 He married Mary Offley, daughter of John Offley and Mary Broughton, before 1665.1 He died on 14 December 1702 at age 62.1 He was buried at Aston, Cheshire, England.1
+Sir Willoughby Aston, 2nd Bt. was born on 5 July 1640.1 He was the son of Sir Thomas Aston, 1st Bt. and Anne Willoughby.1 He married Mary Offley, daughter of John Offley and Mary Broughton, before 1665.1 He died on 14 December 1702 at age 62.1 He was buried at Aston, Cheshire, EnglandG.1

-Sir Willoughby Aston, 2nd Bt. succeeded to the title of 2nd Baronet Aston, of Aston [in the parish of Runcorn], co.
+He succeeded as the 2nd Baronet Aston, of Aston [in the parish of Runcorn], co.
 Chester [E., 1628] on 24 March 1645/46.1 He held the office of Sheriff of Cheshire from 1680 to 1681.1 He held the office of Sheriff of Cheshire from 1690 to 1691.1 He built a new mansion at Aston, a short distance from the old residence.1

 Children of Sir Willoughby Aston, 2nd Bt. and Mary Offley